 FAQs About Illinois LLC Fees

-We charge you for this fee at cost and then pay the fee to the Secretary of State on your behalf when forming your Illinois business.
+We charge you this fee at cost and then pay the fee to the Secretary of State on your behalf when forming your Illinois business.

-It depends on various factors including:
+It depends on various factors, including:

 - Federal, state and local regulations